 According to the definition given in section 1.3, a module is an executable entity that can take part in a simulation.
 Users are able to manage all modules that can take part in openSF simulations.
-The operations upon modules are:
+The operations upon modules, which vary depending on the active user role (see section 4.15), are: